 This award is presented to a junior scholar for an unpublished manuscript that makes a significant substantive contribution to our knowledge of Native American languages.
 Nominations may be made by anyone; however, the recipient must be a member of SSILA.

 Although the award carries no financial stipend, the winning manuscript is eligible for publication under the Society’s auspices in the University of Nebraska Press series Studies in the Native Languages of the Americas.

 To submit a manuscript for the Haas Award, send it in PDF format by email or on a CD by post to the Executive Secretary so as to arrive no later than June 15th each year.
 Please verify that it has in fact been received.
-The revised date for receipt of submission is July 15, 2016.
+The date for receipt of submission is May 15 each year.

 Manuscripts may be submitted in English, French, German, Portuguese or Spanish.